Labels belong on bottles not people: a man in a long-sleeve shirt is covered in post-it-labels and is removing them, one by one.

 I am Charles Adams.
 I identify as Charles.
 I have and will always be just that-Charles on a mission to take on whatever comes my way.
 I do not conform or define to the expectations of others but rather to my ideal of what I see for me-never leaving God out of any of these choices.

-My mother would always say, 'When we visit aunt and uncle so and so, just introduce him as a friend because that generation won't understand,' but I knew in my heart my mom was, in her own way, struggling with my choices, but nevertheless was very loving and supporting.
+My mother would always say, 'When we visit aunt and uncle so and so, just introduce him as a friend because that generation won't understand,' but I knew in my heart my mom was, in her own way, suffering with my choices, but nevertheless was very loving and supporting.
+For her, suffering was a test of faith.

 I come from a strict Catholic upbringing in that if you fall into the act of homosexuality, your soul is doomed.
 I still am Catholic and practice and worship there.
 My mother is very involved in the church.
 My late father was a political leader and mechanic by trade, a very supportive husband, and a devoted father with strong opinions about homosexuality.